About Boston College

 The Center for Ignatian Spirituality at Boston College offers members of the university—and faculty and staff in particular—opportunities to learn about and experience more deeply the spirituality of Ignatius Loyola, the founder of the Society of Jesus.
 This spirituality is at the heart of the Jesuit mission of Boston College.
 The Center sponsors talks on campus, and offers retreats, seminars, and reflection opportunities for groups as well as individual spiritual direction.
 For more information, visit us at Bourneuf House, 84 College Road, or call (617-552-1777) or click (www.bc.edu/centers/cis).

 Established in 1995 and housed in the Lynch School of Education, the Center for International Higher Education (CIHE) is an academic research and training unit providing information, publications, and a sense of community to colleges and universities around the world.
 Our focus is on conducting research and disseminating knowledge on current issues in higher education worldwide.
 We are interested in all manner of postsecondary systems and institutions, with a special concern for academic institutions in the Catholic and Jesuit tradition.
-CIHE is a also particularly attuned to the needs of academic institutions in developing countries and to the many different manifestations and dimensions of internationalization in higher education around the world.
+CIHE is also particularly attuned to the needs of academic institutions in developing countries and to the many different manifestations and dimensions of internationalization in higher education around the world.

 Center activities include the publication of International Higher Education, a quarterly publication dealing with the central matters of higher education in an international context; regular information dissemination about higher education developments around the world via various social media outlets; the production of books and reports—including the “CIHE Perspectives” report series—on key issues in international higher education; engagement in collaborative international research projects; the provision of professional development and training courses; and involvement in international meetings and conferences on higher education issues worldwide.
 Visiting scholars from around the world are often in residence at the Center.
-CIHE works in conjunction with the Higher Education Program of the Lynch School of Education (LSOE), and is responsible for coordinating LSOE’s Master of Arts in International Higher Education.
+CIHE works in conjunction with the Higher Education Program of the Lynch School of Education (LSOE), and is responsible for coordinating LSOE’s Master of Arts in International Higher Education and Certificate in International Higher Education.

 For more information on the Center for International Higher Education, visit www.bc.edu/cihe.